-Freedom, simplicity and easygoingness in our daily lives – three things we all find ourselves wishing for at some point or another.
-Yet, in today’s modern world, this desired degree of simplicity and ease often alludes us: Consumption, material possession und personal achievement appear to be the more prevalent values of the day.
+Freedom, simplicity and easygoingness in our daily lives – three things we all find ourselves wishing for at some point or another and that minimalist living could help us find.
+Yet, in today’s modern world, the simplicity and ease we wish for often elude us: consumption, material possession und self-improvement appear to be the more prevalent values of the day.

 A strictly minimalist lifestyle sounds to many like an off-the-grid life fueled by sacrifice.
-Well, here’s some good news: As surprising as it may sound, you can indeed actively participate in everyday modern life while at the same time employing minimalist strategies granting you a greater deal of freedom.
-Our tips for minimalist living are aimed at helping you on your way to making small but pivotal changes to regular routines and habits, ones which will make your life all the more simpler and easier – and also a bit happier.
+Well, here’s some good news: you can indeed actively participate in everyday modern life while at the same time employing minimalist strategies granting you a greater deal of freedom.

+“Do I even need this?”
 That’s not as trivial a question as it seems.
 We’re all guilty of buying things we don’t really need merely because they’re cheap, readily available or happen to be in style.
-However, as “Fight Club” character Tyler Durden once said: The things you own ending up owning you – precisely because we worry about them, we bother and concern ourselves with our possessions.
-If you want to live a simpler life, stop buying stuff you don’t need.
+However, as “Fight Club” character Tyler Durden said: The things you own ending up owning you – because we worry about them, we bother and concern ourselves with our possessions.
+If you want to live a simpler life, start living with less and stop buying stuff you don’t need!

 Processed and semi-processed foods are anything but minimalist: They’re packed full of additives.
 “Real” food doesn’t need any of those.
-Try cooking for yourself: With fresh, simple and local ingredients from your area, with time and at your leisure.
+Try cooking yourself: With fresh, simple and local ingredients from your area, with time and at your leisure.
 It’s better for you as well as the planet – and not to mention: There’s nothing like a home-cooked meal to lift your spirits.
-The same goes for minimalist living.
+See how it fits in with minimalist living?

-With cheap prices at discount grocers it’s easy to forget that meat is a luxury.
-Here the same thing goes: Less is more when you buy quality products.
-Cracking down on your own meat consumption saves money, hassle and opens you’re your eyes to new perspectives.
-And doesn’t knowing that no animal had to die for you put your mind at ease?
+With cheap prices at discount grocers, it’s easy to forget that meat should really be a luxury good.
+Less is more when you buy quality products.
+Cracking down on your own meat consumption saves money, hassle, reduces your environmental footprint and opens your your eyes to new perspectives.
+And doesn’t knowing that no animal had to die for you feel good?
 There’s a reason why a lot of well-known people living a minimalist lifestyle are also vegetarians or vegans.

-Check out our Photo Gallery with tips for a green lifestyle:
+Check out more tips for a green lifestyle:

-Escape the hustle and bustle of the city and switch up your weekly routine by spending a weekend outside – without the excess of a luxury hotel: At the lake, in the mountains, rent a cabin or bring your tent far away from the city.
-The tranquility, simplicity and proximity to nature won’t just do you some good but is also (as long as you’re not tooling around in an SUV) more sustainable than shopping or hitting the clubs for a night on the town.
-Get out and explore for yourself what a real minimalist lifestyle can be.
+Escape the hustle and bustle of the city and switch up your routine by spending a weekend outside every now and then – without the excess of a luxury hotel: at the lake, in the mountains, rent a cabin or bring your tent far away from the city.
+The tranquility, simplicity and proximity to nature won’t just do you some good but is also (as long as you’re not tooling around in an SUV!) more sustainable than spending the weekend shopping.
+Get out and explore for yourself what true minimalist living can be and how it feels.